PROGRESS REPORT/THE VIEW AHEAD

 Motorists are reminded that temporary work zones have been established on the North and South Frontage Road around the Quincy approach ramp.
 Traffic impacts will be minimal and Frontage Road access will be facilitated by Quincy police details.
 The Frontage Road work zones will allow excavation for footing extensions followed by the installation of rebar dowels and eventually the widening of the footing which supports the Quincy approach ramp wing walls.

-The current phase of work includes the installation of new drilled shafts for the replacement bridge and construction of the pier caps and plinths for the bridge's towers.
-In addition to the information provided on this page, the project team has provided a 3-week schedule for the period from February 5th to February 28th.
+The current phase of work includes the installation of new drilled shafts for the replacement bridge's approach spans and construction of the pier caps and plinths for the bridge's towers.
+In addition to the information provided on this page, the project team has provided a 3-week schedule for the period from March 19th to April 11th.
 Users are reminded that this schedule is meant to be a flexible planning document and is subject to change based on: job site conditions, delivery schedules, ongoing design efforts, and conditions beyond the control of the project team such as extreme weather.

 Motorists are reminded that partial closures of the temporary bridge associated with the structure's maintenance will continue throughout the construction period, but are independent of the construction process.